Jason-CKY/DeepRL-pytorch/README.md

+# Project Deprecated

+Please note that there will not be any updates to this project in the foreseeable future.
+Please do not add any issues to this repo expecting a fix or explanation.
+Some of the libraries have had breaking updates (gym) and my `requirements.txt` did not state the version requirements and its pretty much impossible to reproduce the experiments now.
+However, there is value in looking at the implementation of the various RL algorithms.

+Please consider forking this project if you want to continue working on it and provide support with newer environments and libraries.

 # Deep RL policies on Pybullet Environments

 This repo is a pytorch implementation of various deep RL algorithms, trained and evaluated on pybullet robotic environments.